beeevita/EvoPrompt/README.md

 # 🧬 EvoPrompt

-This is the official implementation of the paper [Connecting Large Language Models with Evolutionary Algorithms Yields Powerful Prompt Optimizers](https://arxiv.org/abs/2309.08532)
+This is the official implementation of the paper [Connecting Large Language Models with Evolutionary Algorithms Yields Powerful Prompt Optimizers](https://openreview.net/pdf?id=ZG3RaNIsO8), accepted by ICLR'2024.

 ## 📃 Abstract